Sex worker

 A sex worker is a person who provides sex work, either on a regular or occasional basis.
 The term is used in reference to those who work in all areas of the sex industry.

-According to one view, sex work is different from sexual exploitation, or the forcing of a person to commit sexual acts, in that sex work is voluntary "and is seen as the commercial exchange of sex for money or goods".
+According to one view, sex work is voluntary "and is seen as the commercial exchange of sex for money or goods".
+Thus it differs from sexual exploitation, or the forcing of a person to commit sexual acts.

 Terminology

 The term "sex worker" was coined in 1978 by sex worker activist Carol Leigh.
 Its use became popularized after publication of the anthology, Sex Work: Writings By Women In The Sex Industry in 1987, edited by Frédérique Delacoste and Priscilla Alexander.
 The term "sex worker" has since spread into much wider use, including in academic publications, by NGOs and labor unions, and by governmental and intergovernmental agencies, such as the World Health Organization.
 The term is listed in the Oxford English Dictionary and Merriam-Webster's Dictionary.

 The term "sex worker" is used by some types of sex workers (i.e. prostitutes) to avoid invoking the stigma associated with the word "prostitute".
 Using the term "sex worker" rather than "prostitute" also allows more members of the sex industry to be represented and helps ensure that individuals who are actually prostitutes are not singled out and associated with the negative connotations of "prostitute".
 In addition, choosing to use the term "sex worker" rather than "prostitute" shows ownership over the individuals' career choices.
 Some argue that those who prefer the term "sex worker" wish to separate their occupation from their person.
 Describing someone as a sex worker recognizes that the individual may have many different facets, and are not necessarily defined by their job.

-The term is strongly opposed, however, by many who are morally opposed to the sex industry, such as social conservatives, anti-prostitution feminists, and other prohibitionists.
+The term is strongly opposed, however, by many who are morally or politically opposed to the sex industry, such as social conservatives, anti-prostitution feminists, and other prohibitionists.
 Such groups view prostitution variously as a crime or as victimization, and see the term "sex work" as legitimizing criminal activity or exploitation as a type of labor.

 In practice

 Sex work can take the form of prostitution, stripping or lap dancing, performance in pornography, phone or internet sex, or any other exchange of sexual services for financial or material gain.
-Sex workers who include sexual intercourse as part of their services are considered full service sex workers.
+Sex workers who include sexual intercourse as part of their services are considered full-service sex workers.
 The variety in the tasks encompassed by sex work leads to a large range in both severity and nature of risks that sex workers face in their occupations.
 Sex workers can act independently as individuals, work for a company or corporation, or work as part of a brothel.
 All of the above can be undertaken either by free choice or by coercion, or, as some argue, along a continuum between conflict and agency.
 Sex workers may also be hired to be companions on a trip or to perform sexual services within the context of a trip; either of these can be voluntary or forced labor.